 - Secrets of the tower of London – I am not sure if children would find this interesting.
 I enjoyed some of it.
 There were some very interesting stories and facts in this that I did not know.
 I definitely learned some new things!

-- China Revealed (series) – The first installment is about the wall of China.
-If you are studying about it, this would be a great way to add visuals to your learning experience.
-It is not super interesting but it does contain lots of information.
+- China Revealed (series) – The first installment is about The Wall of China.
+If you are studying it, this would be a great way to add visuals to your learning experience.
+It is not super interesting but it does contain a lot of information.

 - Nature: The Private Life of Deer – An interesting look into the life of deer, how they interact with their environment, and humans.
 There is some talk about mating, but I don’t think it showed any.

 - Siberian Tiger Quest – I like the story behind this, but a quest it is.
 It is a quest to find Tigers in the wild, which is very difficult to do apparently.
 If you would like to learn how to track a Tiger, then this movie is for you!